Climate Studies Course Attribute

 E) All faculty teaching the course agree to provide artifacts of student learning for QEP assessment purposes (if selected through IRAP’s randomized selection process) for each of the student learning outcomes selected above.

 How can I have my course considered for the CLI attribute?
-Complete the Climate Studies Attribute application form (make a copy of this document) and email it along with a copy of your syllabus to Laura England at englandle@appstate.edu.
+Complete the CLI Attribute Application Form.
+If NOT ALL faculty are teaching this course with a climate studies approach, you will need to use the CLI Attribute Section-Level Application Form) and email it along with a copy of your syllabus to Laura England at englandle@appstate.edu.

 What is the process for CLI attribute approval once I submit my application?